-There is effective cooperation between principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage.
+There is some cooperation between the principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage but this could be improved.

 7.2 - How effectively do other government agencies (e.g. those responsible for tourism, defence, public works, fishery, etc.) cooperate in the identification, protection, conservation and presentation of cultural and/or natural heritage?